atom-box/notes/SQL-notes-codecademy-Week-5.md

 Next to-do:
 Solve in Sublime the instructions for #6.7.js
 Noodle around with your Hahn exercise of Eggen printing to the screen a parsed word, via objects in an array, per Duckett.
 Post to github
+.   .   .   .   .   .   .   .   .   .   .
+p.236
+Be tolerant of all mistakes the first time.
+Never allow the same mistake to be made twice.
+1) cat box
+2) save backups so can reinstall windows tomorrow
+3) pull 15 min of dandelions.
+Seed backyard.

+Sunday replant Tree 1 & 2